'I Have Never Engaged In Sexual Misconduct,' Moore Says In Statement

 The allegations against Roy Moore are deeply disturbing and disqualifying.
 He should immediately step aside and allow the people of Alabama to elect a candidate they can be proud of.— John McCain (@SenJohnMcCain) November 9, 2017

-"Moore rose to fame after he refused to remove a monument of the Ten Commandments he'd had placed in the rotunda of the Alabama Judicial Building.
-That led to his being removed from the bench the first time.
-He was subsequently elected again to the bench but later suspended after ordering state judges to defy the Supreme Court's 2015 decision that legalized same-sex marriage across the country.
+Senate Majority Leader Mitch McConnell, R-Ky., said in a statement on Thursday, "If these allegations are true, he must step aside."
+McConnell backed Moore's opponent, appointed Sen. Luther Strange, in the primary.

-"Moore has campaigned as a Christian nationalist, frequently touting his faith and conservative social positions.
-In the past, Moore has said that 'homosexual conduct' should be illegal and has compared such acts to bestiality.
-The Post has also reported that Moore did not disclose the $180,000-per-year salary he took for part-time work he did for his charity, the Foundation for Moral Law."
+National Republican Senatorial Committee Chairman Sen. Cory Gardner, R-Colo., also called the allegations "deeply troubling" and said that if they are true, Moore should withdraw.

-On Friday, a day after news of the allegations broke, the National Republican Senatorial Committee filed paperwork with the Federal Election Commission to end participation in a joint fundraising committee.
+On Friday, a day after news of the allegations broke, the NRSC filed paperwork with the Federal Election Commission to end participation in a joint fundraising committee.
 The Alabama Republican Party and the Republican National Committee, however, remain fundraising partners with Moore.